kyma-project/kyma/docs/event-bus/docs/02-01-event-bus.md

 ### Configuration

 1. A user configures a lambda or a serverless application to be triggered by an Event from an external solution.
-> **NOTE**: While the system automatically creates a Kyma subscription resource for a lambda, the user must create one manually for a microservice.
+> **NOTE**: While the system automatically creates a KymaSubscription resource for a lambda, the user must create one manually for a microservice.
-2. The subscription-controller-knative reacts on the creation of Kyma Subscription.
-After verifying that the Event was activated, it creates a KnativeChannel CR and a KnativeSubscription CR.
+2. The `subscription-controller-knative` reacts on the creation of the KymaSubscription.
+After verifying that the Event was activated, it creates a KnativeChannel and a KnativeSubscription.
-3. The NATS controller reacts on the creation of KnativeChannel CR and creates the required Kubernetes and Istio services.
+3. The NATS controller reacts on the creation of a Knative Channel and creates the required Kubernetes and Istio services.
-4. The NATS dispatcher reacts on the creation of KnativeSubscription CR and creates the NATS Streaming subscription.
+4. The NATS dispatcher reacts on the creation of a KnativeSubscription and creates the NATS Streaming subscription.

 ### Runtime